tkavoo/tkavoo.github.io/_pages/research.md

 In addition to process-based modeling, I explore applications of machine learning to environmental systems.
 This includes using data-driven methods to analyze and predict hydrological and climate variability, such as soil moisture and salinity dynamics.
 These approaches complement mechanistic models by offering alternative perspectives on system behavior and by highlighting nonlinearities or drivers that may be underrepresented in traditional models.

-My broader motivation is to bridge observations, models, and data-driven approaches to improve our understanding of land–climate interactions and to provide insights that support sustainable water and ecosystem management in a changing climate.
+My broader motivation is to bridge observations, models, and data-driven approaches to improve our understanding of land–climate interactions and to provide insights that support sustainable water and ecosystem management in a changing environment.

 ---
 ### Methods